WhizUs/argo-cd/docs/user-guide/source-hydrator.md

 changes to the `syncSource` branch.
 You will need to use your own tooling to move the changes from the `hydrateTo` branch to the `syncSource` branch.

-## Hydrating to a Different Repository
+## Pushing to a Different Repository

 The source hydrator supports hydrating manifests to a separate repository, not just a different branch in the same repository.
 This allows you to keep your dry source repository clean and push rendered manifests to dedicated GitOps repositories.

-To hydrate to a different repository, set the `repoURL` field in the `hydrateTo` configuration:
+To hydrate to a different repository, set the `repoURL` field in the `syncSource` configuration:

 ```yaml
 apiVersion: argoproj.io/v1alpha1